Family Stability Services

 Thank you to our partnerships with generous organizations including Publix, SECO, Duke Energy, Wells Fargo, The Community Foundation of South Lake, SunTrust, and Lake County, we are equipped and committed to help families and individuals who are experiencing a financial burden from the impact of COVID-19.
 United Way of Lake and Sumter Counties also partners with additional agencies their resources to meet more community needs.

-What happens once I apply for assistance?
+What happens once I request an appointment?

 How long will it take for my mortgage company/landlord/utility company to receive payment?